jessepav/lacygoill-wiki-backup/vim/vim9.md

     " still works
     :verb function <lambda>123

-### trick to get the right type in a declaration without too much thinking/guessing

-Whenever you  wonder with which type  you should declare a  variable, function's argument, or function's return value, first use `any`.

-Once your code compiles, progressively  replace those `any` with obviously wrong types; e.g. `job`.

-You'll get an error such as:

-    E1013: Argument 1: type mismatch, expected job but got number

-Or:

-    E1013: Argument 1: type mismatch, expected job but got list<any>

-One of the types before or after "but got" will be different than `job`.
-If it is:

-   - not composite, then use it instead of the obviously wrong `job`
-   - composite, then replace `job` with `list<job>`, and repeat the process

 ### use the script-local namespace when you need to access a function-local variable from the global context